stilt0n/family-recipe-site/notes.md

 - Node related imports are generally found in the `@remix-run/node` package
 - React related imports are generally found in the `@remix-run/react` package.

+## Nested Routes

+- Remix nests routes similarly to how SvelteKit does: by using nested directories.
+- We need to tell remix where to display nested routes using `<Outlet />` component

+## Links

+Remix is built on top of React Router, so Link components are the same Link components that you use in React Router.